owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

 One minor gotcha is don't forget to quote the Python version numbers - I tried unquoted versions and Python 3.10 was trying to install Python 3.1!

-The big gotcha happened though when I tried my old run the combine across my multi-platform artifacts.
+The big gotcha happened though when I tried the step to combine the .coverage across my multi-platform artifacts.
 The tests and individual coverage ran just fine but the combine step returned an error status code but no meaningful / actionable error.
-I spent a lot of time trying to reproduce the combine problem locally with the CI generated artifacts and adding extra temporary debug steps into the pipeline before I determined the issue was each GitHub CI ran the tests in a different relative path in their respective VMs and coverage didn't recognise these different source paths as being the same.
+I spent a lot of time trying to reproduce the combine problem locally with the CI generated artifacts and adding extra temporary debug steps into the pipeline before I determined the issue was each GitHub CI ran the tests in a different absolute paths in their respective VMs and coverage didn't recognise these different source paths as being the same.
 Specifically the VM specific paths were: